dokku/dokku/docs/deployment/zero-downtime-deploys.md

 See the [docker-container-healthchecker](https://github.com/dokku/docker-container-healthchecker) documentation for more details on how healthchecks are interpreted.

+### Healthchecks and label-based proxies

+When using the `docker-local` scheduler, the `nginx` proxy only routes traffic to new containers once healthchecks have passed.
+The `caddy`, `haproxy`, `openresty`, and `traefik` proxies instead discover containers via docker labels, which are attached when a container is created, and will route requests to a new container as soon as it is running.
+As Dokku's healthchecks are run from the host, these proxies are not aware of their result.

+To reduce the number of requests routed to a container that is not yet ready, the first `readiness` healthcheck with a `path` for the `web` process is translated into proxy-specific configuration:

+- [Caddy](/docs/networking/proxies/caddy.md#healthchecks): Active healthchecks against the `path`, and retries of failed requests against other containers.
+- [OpenResty](/docs/networking/proxies/openresty.md#healthchecks): Active healthchecks against the `path`, and retries of failed requests against other containers.
+- [Traefik](/docs/networking/proxies/traefik.md#healthchecks): Active healthchecks against the `path`.

+Haproxy does not support this configuration.
+Healthchecks of other types are not translated, as proxy healthchecks run for the lifetime of a container.
+Translating a `startup` healthcheck would turn it into a `readiness` healthcheck.

 ## Manually invoking checks

 Checks can also be manually invoked via the `checks:run` command.
 This can be used to check the status of an application via cron to provide integration with external healthchecking software.